raphaelr/dotfiles/README.markdown

 ------------
 Get this repository by any means neccessary and place it somewhere on your hard drive.
 Make sure the submodules are up-to-date by doing a `git submodule init` followed by a tactical `git submodule update`.
-Then do one of the following:

-### Windows
-Open Powershell, `cd` into the directory with my dotfiles and execute this magnificent command:
-`./bootstrap.ps1`

-### Linux
-Open your favourite shell, make sure that you have a ruby interpreter installed, ´cd´ into the directory with the dotfiles and enter this extraordinary command: `./bootstrap.rb`
+Make sure ruby is installed, `cd` into this directory and execute `ruby bootstrap.rb`.

-### Mac OS X
-Die in a fire.